 Students will be asked to complete the homework writing task (which will relate to their novels in-progress) and post it up on the forum during the week following the class.
 Charlotte will give brief written feedback on everyone’s tasks in both weeks.
 Students will be encouraged to discuss the task and give written feedback to each other in the forum space.

 All students will be offered a 30-minute one-to-one tutorial with Charlotte, conducted via Zoom or phone, based on the opening 3,000-word section from their novel-in-progress plus one-page synopsis (or note to indicate where the novel is headed).

 Literary Agent Q&A

-The course will culminate will a special 1 hour 45 minute Zoom session with two Curtis Brown literary agents, hosted by a member of Curtis Brown Creative (date and time to be confirmed).
+The course will culminate with a special 1 hour 45 minute Zoom session with Lucy Morris and Jess Molloy from Curtis Brown, hosted by a member of Curtis Brown Creative, taking place from 4.30pm to 5.45pm on Friday 8 July.
 The longlisted writers will be invited to ask questions about the role of the agent and how to submit their novel when it is ready.
 They will also be able to practising pitching their novels to the agents and will receive live feedback on their pitch.

 Lucy Morris joined Curtis Brown in September 2014 from Bloomsbury Publishing.
 She represents a variety of fiction and non-fiction authors, including former CBC students Elizabeth Lee (Cunning Women) and Hazel Barkworth (Heatstroke).
 She also represents Emma van Straaten, winner of the inaugural Discoveries Prize.
 Lucy is on the Discoveries 2022 panel of judges.